bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/mempool-policy.md

 Speaker 1: 00:10:14

-I think that we can roughly categorize memorable policy into three buckets for reasons where we're applying them.
+I think that we can roughly categorize mempool policy into three buckets for reasons where we're applying them.
 And of course, like one policy can fall into multiple buckets.
 The first being, we are using some kind of heuristic to boost the usefulness of our mempool.
 So anything that's fee rate based where we're favoring higher fee rates over lower fee rates, that would fall under this category.